PORTUGAL TRIP PLANNING

 Portugal’s capital is able to combine the buzz of city living, local charm and architectural beauty effortlessly.
 Lisbon has become a world renowned paradise for digital nomads turning the city into a melting pot of opportunity.
 However, Lisbon isn’t a new city by any means.
 It has an exciting and dramatic history and you can find traces of this woven through the city.

 PORTO + DOURO VALLEY

 Porto – a colourful and inviting city that sits proudly on the Douro river.
 Take that same winding river inland and you’ll find the oldest demarcated wine region in the world.
 Insanely beautiful scenery meets exciting wine experiences and some of Portugal’s best views.
 Take yourself back to Porto for the gastronomy.
 Whether you want to eat prato do dia with the locals or get fancy at a Michelin star restaurant Porto is essential stop for foodies.
 Oh and let’ not forget the port!

-Portugal’s largest and most undiscovered region.
+Portugal’s largest yet most undiscovered region.
 The underdog of Portugal and my favourite region to travel around.
-Rolling hills and Medieval hilltop villages give way to huge swathes of olive groves and sunflower fields that stretch out to the horizon.
+Rolling hills and Medieval villages give way to huge swathes of vineyards and olive groves and sunflower fields that stretch out to the horizon.
 A warm region in terms of temperature, colour and people.
 You will be welcomed with curiosity but hospitality.
 Alentejo enjoys a slower pace of life and you are invited to soak up this up as soon as you arrive.
 Let’s not forget the important things…. wine and food!
 Alentejo is the ultimate place to drink and discover wonderful wine that is (in my humble opinion) wildly underrated.
 The region is also home to mouthwatering traditional dishes than can only be experienced here.